Murdered

 Salamondra (left), and Shanquella Robinson (The Sun)

-Salamondra Robinson had already begun growing suspicious when members of the friend group kept telling her different stories of what had happened that day.
-Some claimed a maid or doctor found her, there were also different accounts of where she was found including the floor, on the bed, or on a chair.
-Salamondra was also initially suspicious when she was told that Shanquella was suffering from alcohol poisoning as they had made that claim before a doctor had even arrived.
+Salamondra Robinson grew suspicious when different members of the group gave conflicting stories about what had happened that day.
+Some claimed a maid or doctor found Shanquella; others gave varying accounts of where she was found — on the floor, the bed, or a chair.
+Salamondra was also suspicious when told Shanquella had alcohol poisoning before a doctor even arrived.
 The family's suspicions were confirmed when the autopsy report was released.

 No one told the same story, so I never believed them anyway.